Qman611/BioInternshipPortal/README.md

 - [ ] Allow Students to view status of jobs applied to
 - [ ] Allow Students accept/reject offers
 - [ ] Allow Admin to ban users
-- [ ] Allow Admin to xend announcements to groups of users
+- [ ] Allow Admin to send announcements to groups of users
 - [ ] Allow Admin to view statistics on site usage
 - [ ] Docu-sign integration
 - [ ] Filter job listings